migueltorrescosta/obsidian-notes-old/_notes/Public/Blog setup.md

 	- Simple layout.
 	- The `notes_graph.json` needs to be generated locally, which we might be able to do easily with `pre-push` hooks.
 	- [Preview template](https://digital-garden-jekyll-template.netlify.app/your-first-note)

-## Documentation
 - [Jekyll's Documentation](https://jekyllrb.com/docs/collections/)

-# Next Steps
-#next-steps
-- [x]  Copy the Jekyll Garden setup into a personal repo
-- [x]  Setup dependabot / renovate ( use all latest versions )
+## Want to have
-- [ ] Setup Broken Link checker
+- [ ] Broken Link checker on the live page
-- [x] Add this Obsidian Notes into it
-	- [x] Add Non-Public notes to gitignore!
-- [ ] Locally
-	- [ ] Write a script to add the appropriate YAML front matter to the Public posts
+- [ ] ( Maybe ) Include the graph view on the website
-	- [ ] Ensure Maths renders correctly
-	- [ ] Test bundle exec [[Jekyll]] build until you're happy with it.
-	- [ ] Maybe: Write a script to generate the `notes_graph.json` file needed for rendering the local graph.
+	- [ ] Potential approach: Write a script to generate the `notes_graph.json` file needed for rendering the local graph.
-- [ ] Check
-	- [ ] LaTeX rendering might force us to use MathJax rather than kramdown, as per [this comment on Obsidian's forum](https://forum.obsidian.md/t/jekyll-garden-new-jekyll-theme-for-obsidian-users/23296/3).
-	- [ ] Attempt to make Jekyll's Garden infer title names from the markdown document name.
-[This skip-front-matter plugin](https://discuss.asciidoctor.org/skip-front-matter-together-with-jekyll-titles-from-headings-td6129.html) might solve the issue
-- [ ] Server
-	- [ ] Maybe: Look into [Netlify](https://www.netlify.com/) / other static website deployment options
-	- [ ] Write a GitHub action that runs the 2 steps above
-	- [ ] Buy a Domain Name to publish it to